What happens after Nora leaves home: Lu Xun's Nora

 Presented as a speech at a women's vocational school, Lu Xun warns against the danger of 'the Nora Compulsion'.
 As Lu Xun affirms the revolutionary ideal embodied by Hu Shi's Nora, he appeals his listeners to rethink its feasibility.
 Like Hu Shi, Lu Xun recognizes Ibsen's plays as 'social drama', pinpointing that while Ibsen depicts social injustices, he is not obliged to provide ready-made solutions.
 He argues that despite the feminist implication of Ibsen's works, he never wrote specifically to address the problem of women's liberation.
 Therefore, men and women alike should be alert of Nora's false promise.

 What makes Lu Xun's Nora distinct is his emphasis on economic freedom and radical revolution.
-Departing form a 'socialist' perspective, Lu Xun's critique consists of three arguments: first, economic independence is most crucial to individual liberation; second, economic independence could only be achieved through radical revolution; and third, individual liberation could not be achieved unless the collective society is priorly liberated.
+Departing from a 'socialist' perspective, Lu Xun's critique consists of three arguments: first, economic independence is most crucial to individual liberation; second, economic independence could only be achieved through radical revolution; and third, individual liberation could not be achieved unless the collective society is priorly liberated.
 Different from Hu Shi and Ibsen, Lu Xun highlights external factor (money) over internal awakening, expanding his argument from individual emancipation to general political liberation.
 As he vaguely suggests revolution as the solution, the implication is that only a comprehensive social change will liberate its individual member, not the other way around.
-Lu Xun's inclination for external change over internal liberation is also shown in his 1934 essay, 'On Women's Liberation(有关妇女解放,'Youguan funv jiefang')', in which he wrote, 'when society is liberated, we ourselves will be liberated too'.
+Lu Xun's inclination for external change over internal liberation is also shown in his 1934 essay, "On Women's Liberation" (有关妇女解放, 'Youguan funü jiefang'), in which he wrote, 'when society is liberated, we ourselves will be liberated too'.

-Lu Xun also criticizes the destructive power of the blind crowd, noting its favour 'to spectate' instead of 'to act'.
+Lu Xun also criticizes the destructive power of the blind crowd, noting its preference 'to spectate' instead of 'to act'.
 While he believes the society will help Nora, its sympathy will expire in no time as Nora's 'novelty' wears out.
 In Lu Xun's opinion, Nora's departure is a show of fascination in the patriarchal eyes of the Chinese society, an actual spectacle the 'thrill-seeking masses' will eventually grow weary of.
 Lu Xun's critique of Nora and her spectating value shows his ambivalence of female representation in contemporary Chinese society.
 Lu Xun's take on Nora, as Eileen Cheng argues, is 'tempered by a deeper reflection on the implications of promoting such public visibility for women in light of Chinese social realities and the continued currency of traditional gender norms'.